DigitalCarleton/omeka-guide/project_metadata_guide.md

 # Project Metadata Guide
+This page contains the guiding metadata information for the project, as well as examples for those contributing to the site.

 ##Dublin Core Fields
 | Fields | Project Use | Example |
 | -- | -- | -- |